Lillehammer bid for the 1992 Winter Olympics: History

 On 1 October 1983, the limited company Lillehammer-OL 1992 AS was established to make the plans.
 Its director was Arild Sletten and its chair was Ole Sjetne.
 Financing for the planning was secured through NOK 15 million from the private sector and NOK 10 million from the public sector.
-During the 1984 Winter Olympics, a reception was held where Lillehammer's candidacy for the 1992 Winter Olympics was launched.
-A major focus for the committee was to distribute information about Norway and Lillehammer among IOC members.
-This included representatives visiting 70 IOC members in their home countries, with the Norwegian Ministry of Foreign Affairs following up.
+During the 1984 Winter Olympics, held in Sarajevo a public reception was held where Lillehammer's bidding for the 1992 Winter Olympics was launched.
+A major focus for the committee was to distribute information about Norway and very unknown Lillehammer among IOC members.
+This action led the visits to the 70 IOC members in their home countries, with the Norwegian Ministry of Foreign Affairs following up.
 Representatives attended 37 international sports events.
 During 1985, a government guarantee was secured, establishing the games' financial foundation.
 The Information Committee published a white book in 1984, which was critical to both the application process and the impact of the games on the town, warning that the city would change character.
 Arne Skouen stated that "[t]he best way to bulldoze over and leave the city behind looking like a battlefield is to organize an Olympics."

 In May 1985, Petter Rønningen took over as director of the company, by which time it had five full-time employees.
 The final plans were approved by the municipal council on 7 November.
 The formal bid was three volumes totaling 500-page, presented in English and French.
 The bid sent a delegation of 58 delegates to the IOC session, which was held in Lausanne, Switzerland on 17 September 1986.